dell-dummy-account/os10-backup-restore/README.md

 3-
 When ready run:

+sudo chmod 755 backup.sh
 ./backup.sh</br>
-if local and github sync is needed or
+if local backup and github sync is needed or

 ansible-playbook -i inventory copyconfig.yml</br>
 if only local backup is needed